rainman130/Max6675-Blynk/README.md

-# Max6675-Blynk
+# Max6675-Blynk BBQ
-Simple sketch to send temperatures from a Max6675 Thermocople to Blynk app.
+Simple sketch to send temperatures from a Max6675 Thermocouple to Blynk app.
+I use this to monitor temperature in  my BBQ.

+Use GAUGE Display in Blynk App connected to V4.
+You ca use also SuperChart display to view temperature trend.